mr-mig/booklist/README.md

 - [ ] ⭐️ **The Deadline** [📖](https://www.goodreads.com/book/show/123716.The_Deadline)
 - [ ] ⭐️ **First, Break All the Rules** [📖](https://www.goodreads.com/book/show/50937.First_Break_All_the_Rules)
 - [ ] ⭐️ Essential Scrum: A Practical Guide to the Most Popular Agile Process [📖](https://www.goodreads.com/book/show/13663747-essential-scrum)
+- [ ] ⭐️ Scrum: The Art of Doing Twice the Work in Half the Time [📖](https://www.goodreads.com/book/show/19288230-scrum)
 - [ ] ⭐️ The Richest Man in Babylon [📖](https://www.goodreads.com/book/show/1052.The_Richest_Man_in_Babylon)
 - [ ] ⭐️ The Decision Book: Fifty Models for Strategic Thinking [📖](https://www.goodreads.com/book/show/9793361-the-decision-book)
 - [ ] ⭐️ The Challenger Sale: Taking Control of the Customer Conversation [📖](https://www.goodreads.com/book/show/11910902-the-challenger-sale)